sepehr-gh/gitlab-ce-unembedded-nginx/README.md

 # gitlab-ce unembedded nginx (ubuntu)
 Gitlab CE installation with unembedded Nginx

 **Note**: This has been tested on ubuntu 18.04 server and might work with other versions of ubuntu too.
-No other distros has been tested and it probably isn't going to work on them.
+No other distros has been tested and it probably isn't going to work on them unless you make few changes to the procedure.

 ## Configure DNS